For The Record

 25. In discussing the Third Force, Jacomet makes a reference to “an American” who worked with Basson.
 This may very well be a reference to Ford.

 “And who are ‘they’?
 Jacomet mentions some well-known South African names—men previously associated with Third Force activities.
 He also refers to an American name known to Britain’s MI5 for his alleged involvement with Basson in money laundering, sanctions busting, and biological agents procurement.
-[Italics are Mr. Emory’s.]
+[Emphasis added.]
 Once again, Die Organisasie is mentioned in respectful tones, and, once again, the details remain scant and elusive.
 Jacomet remains silent.”

 (Idem.)

 26. The discussion concludes with rumination about the possibility that the Underground Reich, utilizing some of the apparent connections evident in the relationships of Dr. Larry Ford, might very well launch a bio-terror strike against the United States.
-Once again, one should note in that context that this broadcast was recorded on 9/11/2001.
+Once again, one should note in that context that this broadcast was recorded less than forty-eight hours before 9/11/2001.

 Discussion